- The first New York City Marathon was held in 1970.

 - Both male and female winners receive a prize of $100,000 each

-- The 2012 event was cancelled by Mayor Bloomberg because of the devastation to the region resulting from Hurricane Sandy.
+- In 2012, the event was cancelled by Mayor Bloomberg because of the devastation to the region resulting from Hurricane Sandy.

 For more information on the New York